 Engagement with the wider industry has also been a key part of what we do.
-The lack of communication in fashion and textiles in one of the key things that is holding us all back as an industry.
+The lack of communication in fashion and textiles is one of the key things that is holding us all back as an industry.

-As a sector there is still a lot of fear around sharing.
+As a sector, there is still a lot of fear around sharing.
 Whether that be techniques, business models, clients etc. We have also gotten so used to fighting for our small corners of work that most companies will do anything they can to keep hold of what they have, even if this means closing out anyone they see as a threat.
 We are just as guilty of this as anyone else and it is a big factor in what is slowing down the move towards sustainability.

 Sharing ideas, exploring new ways of doing business and generally being open and receptive to different ways of working is going to be the deciding factor in which organisations survives the transition to a circular economy.

 We have been very lucky to be part of the discussion on what this future may look like in a range of capacities and a big part of what we do now is sharing this information as widely as we can.
 For the circular economy to work in textiles and apparel we need all to be working together and push in the same direction.
-So in this week where we are looking back over Kalopsia’s history we wanted to share with you some of the amazing projects and partnerships we have been part of over the years.
+So this week where we are looking back over Kalopsia’s history, we wanted to share with you some of the amazing projects and partnerships we have been part of over the years.

 Contacted by Zero Waste Scotland regarding a case study in textiles, waste and co-sharing

-Hosting Zero Waste Scotland’s Circular economy launch, as part of The Scottish Government’s strategy: Making Things Last campaign
+Hosting Zero Waste Scotland’s Circular Economy launch, as part of The Scottish Government’s strategy: Making Things Last Campaign

 Talking at the British Antarctic Survey in Cambridge with leaders from the performance clothing industry, academia, and the entrepreneurial landscape, discussing “Sustainable Innovations in Performance Clothing”